grab/engineering-blog/_posts/2019-08-01-data-first-sla-always.md

 ## Context

-Our mission as Grab’s Data Engineering team is to fulfill 100% of SLAs for data availability to our downstream users.
+Our mission as Grab’s Data Engineering team is to fulfil 100% of SLAs for data availability to our downstream users.
 Our 40 person team is responsible for providing accurate and reliable data to data analysts and data scientists so that they can produce actionable reports that will help Grab’s leadership team make data-driven decisions.
 We maintain data for a variety of business intelligence tools such as Tableau, Presto and Holistics as well as predictive algorithms for all of Grab.

 We ingest data from multiple upstream sources, such as relational databases, Kafka or third party applications such as Salesforce or Zendesk.
 The majority of these source data exists in MySQL and we run ETL pipelines to mirror any updates into our data lake.
 These pipelines are triggered on an hourly or daily basis and are powered by an in-house Loader application which performs Spark batch ingestion and loading of data from source to sink.